GeyserMC/GeyserWiki/CONTRIBUTING.md

 ### Adding page to sidebar

-Once you have added the file you can add an sidebar link, All sidebar links + sub links are in the _data/toc.yml file
+Once you have added the file you can add a sidebar link.
+All sidebar links + sub links are in the _data/toc.yml file.

 ### Example sidebar structure